 Lack of severe clinical signs should be treated with caution.
 Silent TeHV and Mycoplasma infections have been reported in tortoises (Orrigi, 2012; Withfield et al., 2018).
 Multiple strains of pathogens circulate worldwide (Salinas et al., 2011; Jacobson et al., 2014; Kolesnik et al., 2017), they continuously evolve while pathology and coinfections risks increase with pathogen diversity (Kari et al., 2008).
-Thus, constant introductions of infected pets into natural populations represent a threat through the emergence of infectious diseases, especially if exotic tortoises tolerate and thus carry pathogens that can cause outbreaks in less-tolerant native species (Berish et al., 2010; Jacobson et al., 2014; Whitfield et al., 2018; DiGeronimo, 2019; Goessling et al., 2019).
+Thus, constant introductions of infected pets into natural populations represent a threat through the emergence of infectious diseases, especially if exotic tortoises tolerate and thus carry pathogens that can cause outbreaks in less-tolerant native species (Jacobson et al., 2014; Whitfield et al., 2018; DiGeronimo, 2019; Goessling et al., 2019).
 Environmental factors, like seasonal variations of immunity and physiological stress can perturb equilibriums with pathogens, tipping the balance toward diseases; especially in case of multiple infections (Sandmeier et al., 2013; Goessling et al., 2016).

 In European tortoises, the presence of herpesvirus and the high prevalence of mycoplasma in natural populations were only suspected prior to the current study.
-But the paucity of information regarding possible health impact of TeHV, in combination with mycoplasma, along with the spectre of emerging serious diseases caused by picornavirus in captive Hermann’s tortoises in Spain for example (Martinez-Silvestre et al., 2020), prompts for further studies.
+But the paucity of information regarding possible health impact of TeHV, in combination with mycoplasma, along with the spectrum of emerging serious diseases caused by picornavirus in captive Hermann’s tortoises in Spain for example (Martinez-Silvestre et al., 2020), prompts for further studies.

 Perspectives and recommendations

 French continental populations of Hermann’s tortoise represent relicts of the distribution of a previously widespread and abundant species.
-It is crucial to not add infectious burden to the multitude of existing threats (e.g. habitat fragmentation, sprawling urbanization, frequent fires, illegal harvesting, wild-boars, dogs).
+It is crucial to not add infectious burden to the multitude of existing threats (e.g., habitat fragmentation, sprawling urbanization, frequent fires, illegal harvesting, wild-boars, dogs).
 Both the prevalence and demographic impact of URTD in the field should be carefully monitored.
 Pet owners should be informed that reproducing tortoises in captivity and releasing individuals in the field may threaten wild populations.
 Exotic tortoises should be removed from native populations.
 Long-term mark-recapture surveys should be coupled with health checking, including monitoring of most deleterious strains of TeHV (Gandar et al., 2015).
 Sanitary protocols are needed to handle free-ranging tortoises; nasal and oral secretions, feces, sperm and even urine can be contaminating (Origgi et al., 2012).
 Similarly, strict protocols are needed during conservation translocations; notably because individuals often travel long distances before settling (Pille et al., 2018), while stress associated with release may promote virus reactivation from latent infection (Griffith, 1993; Martel et al., 2009; Jacobson et al., 2012).
-Furthermore, captive individuals carrying a wide range of pathogens and parasites represent additional risks to URD transmission and should be treated specifically (Ahne 1993; Chávarri et al. 2012).
+Furthermore, captive individuals carrying a wide range of pathogens and parasites represent additional risks to URDT transmission and should be treated specifically (Ahne 1993; Chávarri et al. 2012).

 Acknowledgements

 We thank Silvia Blahak (Detmold) for herpesvirus and mycoplasm testing.
+We thank Concha Agero, from the Reserve National de la Plaine des Maures; Pierre Lacosse, Camille Casteran and Bryan Teissier from the Port-Cros National Park; and Antoine Catard from the Conservatoire des Espaces Naturels de PACA, for providing us authorization to access their property and help in the field.
 This study was funded by “La Fondation Klaus Zegarski pour la conservation et protection des tortues méditerranéennes”, and the DREAL-PACA.
 This project was conducted under the permits delivered by prefectoral authorities on July, 13th 2012 and February, 26th 2013.

 References